masher92/masher92.github.io/log.md

 ### 2023

-**November 2023:** Submitted paper "Understanding Pedestrian Dynamics using Machine Learning with Real-Time Urban Sensors" to Computers, Environment and Urban Systems
+**November 2023:** Submitted paper to Computers, Environment and Urban Systems ["Understanding Pedestrian Dynamics using Machine Learning with Real-Time Urban Sensors"]

 **November 2023:** Presented a [talk](https://masher92.github.io/pdfs/Prez_MollyAsher.pdf) at the international Workshop on [“Precipitation in Urban Areas"](https://urbanrain.ethz.ch/) in Pontresina, Switzerland

+**May 2023:** Paper accepted for publication in Nature Scientific Reports [Dynamic Calibration with Approximate Bayesian Computation for a Microsimulation of Disease Spread](https://www.nature.com/articles/s41598-023-35580-z)

 **April 2023:** Presented a [poster](https://meetingorganizer.copernicus.org/EGU23/EGU23-12555.html) in the [Precipitation and Urban Hydrology](https://meetingorganizer.copernicus.org/EGU23/session/45991) session of EGU in Veinna, Austria